josealfonsomora/AndroidNotifications/PITCHME.md

 ---
 ## What is new in Notifications?
 - Snoozing
-- Notification timeouts
+- Settings
-- Notification settings
+- Timeout
-- Notification dismissal
+- Dismissal Listener
 - Background colors
-- Messaging style
+- Historic Messages
-- Notification Channels
+- Channels

 ---
 ### Snoozing